2018-Arizona-Opportunity-Hack/Team5/README.md

 ### System Details

 Time for the Tech Talk.
-Our system is a web-based application that takes in an empty paper form image and any filled images of that form and digitizes them so that all of you collected data is stored in a SQLite database, easibly queryable for any of you data analysis needs.
+Our system is a web-based application that takes in an empty paper form image and any filled images of that form and digitizes them so that all of your collected data is stored in a SQLite database, easibly queryable for any of your data analysis needs.
 In our next update, we will be rolling out a data reporting dashboard allowing a more direct access point to your data with the ability to filter on specific data values and potentially visual representations.

 - Front-End: React.js
 - Form Input and Labeling: Java Applet